robinst/pict-rs/README.md

-        --max-image-area <max-image-area>          Specify the maximum area in pixels allowed in an image --max-image-height <max-image-height>      Specify the maximum width in pixels allowed on an image --max-image-width <max-image-width>        Specify the maximum width in pixels allowed on an image -o, --opentelemetry-url <opentelemetry-url>
+        --max-image-area <max-image-area>          Specify the maximum area in pixels allowed in an image --max-image-height <max-image-height>      Specify the maximum width in pixels allowed on an image --max-image-width <max-image-width>        Specify the maximum width in pixels allowed on an image --migrate-file <migrate-file>              Path to a file defining a store migration -o, --opentelemetry-url <opentelemetry-url>
             Enable OpenTelemetry Tracing exports to the given OpenTelemetry collector